 - AL and NL Cy Young

 Alberta sports betting laws

 Sports Select odds are different from those found on traditional sportsbooks in the US.
-However, single-game wagering should make the lines on most bets at PlayAlberta.ca closer to traditional retail and online and mobile sportsbook lines in the US.
+However, the single-game wagering lines on PlayAlberta.ca will be closer to traditional retail and online and mobile sportsbook lines in the US.
 Local betting patterns will then dictate how different they are by game time.

 Canadians don’t pay taxes on gambling winnings as long as gambling isn’t the player’s sole source of income.
 Issues with PlayAlberta.ca can be taken up directly with the site through Live Chat online, telephone 8 am to 10 pm at 1-833-920-1447, or through a contact form with your email address on PlayAlberta.ca.